zonemaster/zonemaster/docs/public/specifications/test-zones/Consistency-TP/consistency05.md

   * ns1 responses with AA bit unset.
   * ns2 responds with [RCODE Name] "ServFail".

-### IB-ADDR-MISMATCH-1
+### ID-ADDR-MISMATCH-1
-For one NS (in-bailiwick), the addresses in the glue do not match those in the authoritative data from the zone.
+For one NS (in-domain), the addresses in the glue do not match those in the authoritative data from the zone.

-* Zone: ib-addr-mismatch-1.consistency05.xa
+* Zone: id-addr-mismatch-1.consistency05.xa
   * ns2 is defined in the zone, but with different addresses (IPv4 and IPv6), i.e. not the same as in glue.
   * Both ns2 servers (IP address sets from glue and child, respectively) must give identical DNS responses.

-### IB-ADDR-MISMATCH-2
+### ID-ADDR-MISMATCH-2
-For one NS (in-bailiwick), address records exist in the glue, but not in the authoritative data for the zone.
+For one NS (in-domain), address records exist in the glue, but not in the authoritative data for the zone.

-* Zone: ib-addr-mismatch-2.consistency05.xa
+* Zone: id-addr-mismatch-2.consistency05.xa
   * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.

-### IB-ADDR-MISMATCH-3
+### ID-ADDR-MISMATCH-3
-For ns2 (in-bailiwick), there is no NS for ns2 and the glue does not match any address records in the zone.
+For ns2 (in-domain), there is no NS for ns2 and the glue does not match any address records in the zone.
 Furthermore, ns2 does not respond.

-* Zone: ib-addr-mismatch-3.consistency05.xa
+* Zone: id-addr-mismatch-3.consistency05.xa
+  * Normal delegation to ns1 and ns2.
-  * There is no NS record with ns2 in RDATA.
+  * There is no NS record for ns2 in the zone.
-  * ns2 is not defined in the zone, i.e. there are no address records for ns2 (IPv4 or IPv6) in the zone.
+  * No address records for ns2 (IPv4 or IPv6) in the zone.
-  * ns2 does not respond (but it is in the delegation)
+  * ns2 does not respond.

-### IB-ADDR-MISMATCH-4
+### ID-ADDR-MISMATCH-4
-Both NS are in-bailiwick and exist with correct glue in the delegation, but there are no address records in the zone matching the glue records.
+Both NS are in-domain and exist with correct glue in the delegation, but there are no address records in the zone matching the glue records.

-* Zone: ib-addr-mismatch-4.consistency05.xa
+* Zone: id-addr-mismatch-4.consistency05.xa
   * Neither ns1 nor ns2 are defined in the zone as address records.
   * The correct NS records are in the zone.